kanidm/kanidm/book/src/packaging/ppa_packages.md

 “nightly” packages.
 Packages are distributed for the latest LTS versions, Ubuntu 22.04 & Debian 12.

 Please note that while the commands below should also work on other Ubuntu-based distributions, we cannot ensure their compatibility with PPA.
-Pop OS for example, would require an altered setup in line with their [instructions](https://support.system76.com/articles/ppa-third-party/).
+Pop OS, for example, would require an altered setup in line with their [instructions](https://support.system76.com/articles/ppa-third-party/).

 ## Adding it to your system